HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

 The use of `!important` has slightly increased for the top two percentiles this year.
 As `@layer` usage takes hold it will be interesting to see how this impacts the use of this property, typically used to deal with specificity issues.

-In terms of what `!important` is applied to, the top properties remain unchanged.
-However, `position` has fallen out of the top ten, to be replaced with `font-size`.

 {{ figure_markup(
     image="important-props.png",
     caption="The top properties that !important is applied to by percent of pages.",